docker/docs/docker-for-azure/faqs.md

 Not at this time, but it is on our roadmap for future releases.

-## Which Azure regions will Docker for Azure work with?
+## Which Azure regions does Docker for Azure work with?

 Docker for Azure should work with all supported Azure Marketplace regions.